googlecreativelab/teachablemachine-community/snippets/markdown/tiny_image/GettingStarted.md

 ## Requirements

 This guide is meant for use with the Arduino Nano 33 BLE Sense and Nano 33 BLE, combined with the OV7670 Camera module.
 You'll need some female to female leads to connect the two.
-We found the OV7670 Camera to be the most reliable, but you can also use the Arducam 2MP Plus. by replacing the image_provider.h with the one provided here.
+We found the OV7670 Camera to be the most reliable, but you can also use the Arducam 2MP Plus. by replacing the `ImageProvider.cpp` file with the one provided here.
 You'll also need a computer to run Teachable Machine, run the Arduino IDE, and run Processing.

 ## Software Setup